-Protesters shut New York’s Grand Central Station, demanding Gaza ceasefire
+New York police arrest hundreds after anti-war protest at Grand Central

 — Rafael Shimunov (@rafaelshimunov) October 28, 2023

+“While Shabbat is typically a day of rest, we cannot afford to rest while genocide is unfolding in our names,” Rabbi May Ye, was quoted as saying in a statement released by the organisers.

+“The lives of Palestinians and Israelis are intertwined, and safety can only come from justice, equality, and freedom for all,” the rabbi said.

-The rally in New York came hours after Israel said its military was stepping up its air and ground attacks on the besieged Palestinian enclave of Gaza.
+The rally in New York came hours after Israel said its military was stepping up its air and ground attacks on the besieged Palestinian enclave of Gaza, and cut off communication networks.

-Hamas, the Palestinian armed group that rules Gaza, said its fighters were ready to confront Israeli attacks with “full force”.
+The latest violence erupted after Hamas launched a surprise assault on Israel on October 7, killing at least 1,400 people and taking some 200 Israelis and foreigners captive.

+Israel responded by declaring war and launching a relentless bombardment of the territory, which is home to about 2.3 million people.